DECtalk

 • Multiple identical punctuation: Reduced to single symbol (e.g., ----- becomes -)

-• Double encapsulations: Treated as single (e.g., "(intelligent)" and ((intelligent)) treated as (intelligent))
+• Double encapsulations: Treated as single (e.g., "(intelligent)" and "((intelligent))" treated as "(intelligent)")

 • Commas/hyphens without spaces: Spoken with spaces (e.g., look,look → "look, look")